schnueck/LEDStatusBar/README.md

 - use the green light to visualize that the battery is just *full enough*.

 ## How to connect the bar
-To connect the LED bar to you Arduino/MCU, you may want to plug it into your bread board.
+To connect the LED bar to your Arduino/MCU, you may want to plug it into your bread board.

 So please rotate the bar in a way that the PINs point downwards. :-)